CodeFrite/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

 For upgradibility sake, the address can be set dynamically if it happens to change:

 ```
-/**
-* @dev Set the address to the Chainlink ETH/USD price feed aggregator
-* @param _new New address to the Chainlink ETH/USD price feed aggregator
-*/
 function setPriceFeedRefAggregatorAddress(address _new) public onlyOwner {
   address old = address(priceFeedRef);
   priceFeedRef = AggregatorV3Interface(_new);